Home » Recipes » Dinner Ideas » Pork » Easy Pork Carnitas Recipe

 A great meal of carnitas requires just a few ingredients.
 Here’s what you’ll need.
 Be sure to scroll down to the recipe card for specific amounts.

-• Bone-in pork shoulder – This is also called Boston butt.
-The bone will lend more flavor, but if you can’t find bone-in, that’s A-ok!
+• Bone-in pork shoulder –This is also called Boston butt.
+The bone will lend more flavor, but if you can’t find bone-in, boneless shoulder will work, too.

 • Onion – White or yellow onion works.

-You’ll also see sweet bells peppers in the photo above.
-We like to cut them into strips and sautée them – and then add them to our taco meals.
-I’ll show you how we do that in just a bit!
+• Bell peppers – You’ll also see sweet bell peppers included in the recipe.
+We like to cut them into strips and sautée them fajita-style to add to our carnitas tacos.
+It’s optional, but we love it.

 What kind of meat is best for carnitas?